kaelzhang/bot-state-machine/README.md

 - **names** `Array<string>` you can create a command with a name and multiple aliases

 Create a global command.

+A global command could **NOT** define:
+- condition
+- option
+- sub states

 ### sm.chat(distinctId, {commands}): Chat